 Know that you don’t have to tackle it alone.
-We at Zencare can help match you with a therapist, as well as lend our experience and advice to make the search and the follow-through a little simpler.
-Read on below for our step-by-step guide to finding a therapist, starting with the basics.
+We're here to lend our experience and advice to make the search and the follow-through a little simpler.
+Read on below for our step-by-step guide to finding a therapist in San Diego, starting with the basics.

 1. If you have health insurance, use it